api3dao/vitepress-docs/docs/reference/dapis/best-practices.md

 All [API3 sources code](https://github.com/orgs/api3dao/repositories?type=all)
 is open sourced and can be verified by anyone.
-Consider reading through API3 source code to verify claims of security. s
+Consider reading through API3 source code to verify claims of security.